If you've ever wanted McDonald’s pancakes at home, this recipe gets surprisingly close to their hotcakes without artificial ingredients.

 Measure and pour ¼ cup of batter on the hot surface, then use the back of the scoop or a spoon to spread it into a 5″ circle.
 If needed, rinse the pan between batches so it doesn’t get too hot. - Serve hot with butter and pancake syrup.

+For the full McDonald's-style breakfast, serve these hotcakes with butter, pancake syrup, and a sausage patty or crispy bacon on the side.
 This recipe makes 16, so you can keep them warm in a 200F preheated oven while you cook the rest.
-Leftovers freeze great, too!
+Leftovers keep in the fridge for 4 days or freeze for up to 3 months for quicker-than-the-drive-thru breakfasts!

 Smooth Tops